codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

   * Istw came before, Zustand was already done
   * this is more interlinked as I want to extract methods later, not too early
   * 60'

+Ok, this is getting boring.
+Where does it end.
+Till now there are 4 global wrapper objects and 4 structs, three for the Sample's internal data.
+Let's create one or two more structs.